BrandonALittle/custom-phrasebook/README.md

   Just visit the main page and start adding to your phrasebook.

 ## Customer Quote ##
   " I started using Phrase Notes to help me remember the meanings of things people in Croatia say to me on the street.
-I am now able to communicate with people in real life after just a few interactions. "
+I am now able to communicate with people in real life after just a few interactions. " - Chucky

 ## Closing and Call to Action ##
   Visit the application's main page and see for yourself.